Eric43/tdtk/README.md

 In addtion to the basic removal of PHI in the limited dataset (not intended for direct public use/viewing), ithe trauma director or apprpriatedly trained personell can blind age and zip to decrease potential risk or re-identificaiton to very low.
 This blining option can bin ages, zip codes (removal of last 2 or full removal) or both(recommended for non-professionals).
 To prevent further patient ID, the geocoded plots include random noise or will use mathmatical modeling via 2d statistical density models that minimize potential patient identification.

+In conclusion, the tdtk-package is designed to be used by anyone in the medical profession that needs: basic summary statistics, scatter plots, geospatial modeling, ARIMA/timeseries modeling and others.
+It is hoped that as/if this project is utilized that it can aid all medical professionals accross the globe independant of the resources availible to the practicioner.
+When combined with free Electronic Health Record (EHR) systems like LibreHealth that multi-instutional, multi/transcultural blinded database.
+This database can be used for a range of advanced projects like machine-learning/AI models that once developed have no need for propritary software/hardware.
+To quote Bob Dylan "I'll let you be in my dreams if I can be in yours"

+# References